rahulcariappa/advanced-devops/README.md

 # advanced-devops
-This repo will serve as the directory for all current and future activities
+This repo will let you clone a development environment in your local machine

-# Clone this repo:

-In order to use this repo please execute the below commands:
+# Clone this repo: In order to successfully clone and use this repo please execute the below commands:

 git clone git@github.com:rahulcariappa/advanced-devops.git